Frequently Asked Questions

 Will guests need tickets and if so, is there a limit on how many tickets each participating student will receive?

 Since the convocation will be held in the Save Mart Center, this allows for a larger capacity of guests.
-NO tickets are required for entry.
+NO tickets are required for entry and there is NO limit to the amount of guests you have.

 Will the ceremony be free for guests to attend?